ChristianKaltenecker/Distance-Based_Data/README.md

 ### Scripts

-To process the prediction data and automatically generate tables as presented in Section V (Results), we additionally provide python scripts for data processing, which further invoke an R script for the significance tests.
+To process the prediction data and automatically generate tables as presented in Section V (Results), we additionally provide Python scripts for data processing, which further invoke an R script for the significance tests.
 The output of the scrips are tex files that can be embedded in LaTeX.

 ## Installation